koshish/RCIP/Whitepaper.md

 <i><b>Rewards of validators based on profile score</i></b><br>
 Any wallet can become a Validator.
 When news articles are submitted, they are randomly sent out for validation among a sample pool of Validators.
 Each validation expires within 24 hours or 100% validation response.
 If "Publication Check" fails for any article, it gets instantly removed from platform.
 Other validations includes "Evidence Check", "Quality Check" and "Impact Check".

 While these checks build up a "Trust Score" for a news article, the accuracy of validation makes Profile Score for a validator.
 A validator can miss the task or may provide validation which falls either in majority or minority.
 Based on these factors, profile score is maintained for each eligible wallet.
-When cycle rewards are minted, only validators, whose Profile Score is 50% or more, are eligible to receive RECAP tokens.
+When cycle rewards are minted, only validators, whose Profile Score is 50% or more, are eligible to receive Utility tokens.

 Cycle Validator's reward = 0.3*\{(Profile Score of a validator)\/(Total Profile Score of that Cycle article wise)}\*Tokens to be minted in that epoch Utility Token<br>
 Eligibility = 1000 Utility token in Liquidity Pool or 0.01 Utility Token Fees; 50% or more Profile Score + Status: Active <br>